 While the lockdown worked to slow the spread of the virus, it did, of course, have economic consequences.
 New Zealand has a thriving tourism industry, but the lockdown brought it to a screeching halt.
 Businesses took heavy losses, leading to higher unemployment rates.
 "The harder you push your lockdown, the more you get unintended consequences," Dr. Simon Thornley of the University of Auckland told the NYT.
 New Zealand slowly began lifting restrictions, and by the middle of May, the country had reached "level two:" the largest gatherings were still banned, but the heaviest restrictions were lifted and life slowly began returning to normal, with ongoing testing and intensive contact tracing apps.

-On June 8, Ardern announced that the virus appeared to be eradicated from the country and everything could reopen.
+On June 8, Ardern announced that the virus appeared to have been eradicated from the country and everything could reopen.
 CBS News reported that, at the time of the announcement, it had been 17 days since the last new case was reported, and this was the first time the country had no active cases (as in, everyone who had been diagnosed with COVID-19 had officially recovered).
-Borders remain closed, residents are asked to continue scanning QR codes at public places to keep contact tracing up to date, returning citizens and residents are still required to quarantine, and it's understood that new cases may arrive when the borders reopen — but for now, the country is hopeful.
+Borders remained closed, residents were asked to continue scanning QR codes at public places to keep contact tracing up to date, and returning citizens and residents were still required to quarantine for two weeks at a government-approved facility.